umahmood/geoip/README.md

 # GeoIP

+**Important: This tool uses the http://www.telize.com/ REST API to provide query location information.
+Sadly, The public API for telize.com has permanently shut down.
+I will update the tool to use as different geoip service when I have some free time :)**

 GeoIP is a command line tool, which allows you to query location information from any IP address.
 GeoIP also exposes a library so you can also use it in your application.

-**Note:** This tool uses the http://www.telize.com/ REST API to provide query location information.

 # Installation